-As of March 31, 2021 we have full-time employees, and of whom were engaged in research and development activities, many of which are based at our global headquarters in La Jolla, California.
+As of March 31, 2021 we had 138 full-time employees, 106 of whom were engaged in research and development activities, and many of which are based at our global headquarters in La Jolla, California.
 Innovating in this field requires being able to attract, develop, engage and retain top scientific experts in a wide variety of scientific disciplines.
-Out of the full-time employees, hold advanced degrees in their field of expertise, including who hold medical or doctoral degrees.
+Out of the full-time employees, 76 hold advanced degrees in their field of expertise, including 40 who hold medical or doctoral degrees.
 None of our employees are subject to a collective bargaining agreement and we have not experienced any work stoppages.
 We believe relations with our employees are generally good.